 “Ryan,” she said.

-I had imagined this moment many times on the drive up.
+I had imagined this meeting on the drive up.
 In every version, I had the advantage.
-I was poised, detached, superior.
+I was composed, detached, superior.
+I knew what to say.
+I knew how to wear success like armor.

 Standing in front of them, I felt like a badly dressed lie.